perej1/ics-and-related/README.md

 # ics-and-related

-Invariant Coordinate Selection and Related Method Conference
+My presentation for the "Invariant Coordinate Selection and Related Method" Conference.